 Where Variables Can Be Used

 When you code a dsplib command in a CL procedure, however, you have the option of using constants or variables in the parameters.
 Variables add flexibility when such flexibility is needed.
-If variable &a has a value of qgpl and variable &b has a value of *print, the CL program statement shown in Figure 3 produces the same result as the statement presented in Figure 2.
+If variable &a has a value of qgpl and variable &b has a value of *print

 Don't be fooled into believing that variables can do all sorts of magic.
 If variable &c has the value lib(qgpl) and variable &d has the value OUTPUT(*print), the statement shown in Figure 4 will not produce the same result.

-Figure 6: Invalid use of a variable to code a CL command.
+Invalid use of a variable to code a CL command

-For the example shown in Figure 6, &E isn't a command; it's a variable.
+For the example, if we consider something called &E isn't a command; it's a variable.
 Only commands can be coded in CL programs.
 Executing commands dynamically requires the use of program qcmdexc.

-Figure 7: The CHGJOB command with constant values as parameters.
+The CHGJOB command with constant values as parameters

-A qualified name such as qgpl/qprint cannot be replaced by only one variable.
+Qualified name such as qgpl/qprint cannot be replaced by only one variable.
 Two variables, as in &a/&b, take the place of the qualified name.
 Similarly, a list must be coded with one variable per element of the list, but never with one variable for the entire list.
-For example, you cannot use the statement shown in Figure 9 to produce the same results as the example shown in Figure 8.

 The statement is incorrect if &g has the value qgpl/qprint and &i has the value 4 0 *nolist.
 A single variable can contain only a single value.
 Outq(&g) would be acceptable if &g had the value qprint only because the command would then use the library list to locate output queue qprint.